Boracay Island Philippines - World's Best Island » Radio Boracay

 Plan ahead, avoid the rush, and get the best deal!

-These are the best times this year to visit Boracay and maximize your stay.
+These are the best times this year to visit the island of Boracay and maximize your stay.
 Choose from 3, 4, even 5-day long weekend holiday stays.
 Prepare for Summer, LaBoracay, Halloween 2017, Christmas, and New Year 2018.
 Oh, and if you must, apply for 1-day leave (Oct.
 30 & Dec.
 01 only) to enjoy a fantastic long-weekend in Boracay.
 Trust me, you don't need that extra baggage of "guilt" being here in paradise (and no explaining needed).

 APRIL - 13-Thu / 14-Fri / 15-Sat / 16-Sun (Holy Week)